-Supervision in Creative Writing is currently offered by Professor Deryn Rees-Jones, Dr Sandeep Parmar, Dr Lauren Elkin and Dr Will Slocombe.
+Supervision in Creative Writing is currently offered by Professor Deryn Rees-Jones, Professor Sandeep Parmar and Dr Will Slocombe.
 The primary research interests of our full-time members of staff are in poetry but staff within the Department of English are also available to share expertise as supervisors, and to offer further consultation and academic support.

-The Centre is also currently collaborating with Professor Nandini Das on her five-year European Research Council funded project TIDE (2016-2021), which aims to investigate how mobility in the great age of travel and discovery shaped English perceptions of human identity based on cultural identification and difference.
+Between 2016-2021 the Centre collaborated with Professor Nandini Das on her five-year European Research Council funded project TIDE, which aims to investigate how mobility in the great age of travel and discovery shaped English perceptions of human identity based on cultural identification and difference.
 More information about the collaboration can be found here.

 Beyond the Faculty of Humanities and Social Sciences, the Centre for New and International Writing also has strong links with the Literature and Science Hub, which collaborates with the Department of Geography and Planning, the Department of Earth, Ocean and Ecological Sciences, and the Stephenson Institute to stimulate research, teaching and public debate about the relationships between those two traditionally opposed spheres of knowledge: the arts and the sciences.
-Dr Sam Solnick and Dr Will Slocombe from the Centre for New and International Writing are also involved in developing an exciting new collaboration between the Literature and Science Hub and the Centre for the Humanities and Social Sciences of Health, Medicine and Technology.
+Dr Sam Solnick and Dr Will Slocombe from the Centre for New and International Writing are also involved in developing an exciting new collaboration between the Literature and Science Hub and the Centre for Health, Medical and Environmental Humanities.